twin1nap/jorannap.nl/README.md

 - make project anker look difrent from digitaal-magazeen
     - smaller in height and icon instead of picture = small description(icon left and name and description next to it description undedr name with hr tag)
 - fix header not in right position due to image on left side
+- logo does not bring you back to main page